R941-1. Purpose: To provide a guiding policy for staff compensation at the Commissioner’s Office (OCHE).

 2.3.
 The Equal Pay Act

 R941-3.
-Policy: OCHE maintains a Staff Compensation Program consistent with Title VII of the Civil Rights Act, the Equal Pay Act, the Fair Labor Standards Act and other Federal, State and State Board of Regents regulations.
+Policy: OCHE maintains a Staff Compensation Program consistent with Title VII of the Civil Rights Act, the Equal Pay Act, the Fair Labor Standards Act and other Federal, State and Board of Higher Education regulations.

 3.1.
 Fair Labor Standards Act